-For both hypertension and angina the usual initial dose is 5 mg of amlodipine once daily which may be increased to a maximum dose of 10 mg depending on the individual patient's response.
+For both hypertension and angina the usual initial dose is 5 mg Amlodipine GP once daily which may be increased to a maximum dose of 10 mg depending on the individual patient's response.

-In hypertensive patients, amlodipine has been used in combination with a thiazide diuretic, alpha blocker, beta blocker, or an angiotensin converting enzyme inhibitor.
-For angina, amlodipine may be used as monotherapy or in combination with other antianginal medicinal products in patients with angina that is refractory to nitrates and/or to adequate doses of beta blockers.
+In hypertensive patients, Amlodipine GP has been used in combination with a thiazide diuretic, alpha blocker, beta blocker, or an angiotensin converting enzyme inhibitor.
+For angina, Amlodipine GP may be used as monotherapy or in combination with other antianginal medicinal products in patients with angina that is refractory to nitrates and/or to adequate doses of beta blockers.

-No dose adjustment of amlodipine is required upon concomitant administration of thiazide diuretics, beta blockers, and angiotensin-converting enzyme inhibitors.
+No dose adjustment of Amlodipine GP is required upon concomitant administration of thiazide diuretics, beta blockers, and angiotensin-converting enzyme inhibitors.